Remember that Citadel bank-slurping malware? Its main man was just jailed for five years.

 Kaspersky Lab Investigating 'Extremely Sophisticated Malware' “The Mask” Leverages High-end Exploits and Packs Bootkit and Rootkit With Mac OS X and Linux Versions Kasperky Lab said on Monday that it has been investigating a sophisticated cyber-espionage operation that it is calling “one of the most advanced threats at the moment”.

 Android Wroba banking trojan targeted Korean users.
+The Antivirus vendor Malwarebytes revealed that the Wroba banking trojan distributed via file sharing sites and alternative markets targeted Korean users.
 Citadel botnet resurges to storm Japanese PCs.
 Security intelligence for a faster world.
 Reach of 'Hand of Thief' Banking Trojan Exceeds Grasp: RSA.

 TOR.
 Poison Ivy still alive, old malware new cyber threats - FireEye report.
 NetTraveler APT hackers still active improved their attacks.
 Hesperbot.
 Sophisticated Android Trojan Spreads Through Mobile Botnet.
 Cybercrime - Al Assam Alaikum directly linked to Russian Business Network.
 Koobface worm-flinging gangster linked to pharma spam ops.
 New Backdoor Family Being Installed via Java Exploit: Trend Micro.